 Brand Name: Children's NyQuil Cold & Cough, Coricidin HBP Cough & Cold, Dimetapp Long Acting Cough Plus Cold, Robitussin Pediatric Cough & Cold Long-Acting, Scot-Tussin Sugar Free DM, Triaminic Cough & Runny Nose

 What is Coricidin HBP Cough & Cold?

-Do not use Coricidin HBP Cough & Cold if you have taken an MAO inhibitor in the past 14 days.
-A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+Do not use Coricidin HBP Cough & Cold if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Before taking this medicine